Borel completeness of Tits buildings with no rank 3 residues of spherical type: Buildings

 Our key goal is to define, for any Coxeter diagram $D=(I,E)$ with no rank~3 spherical residues, a Borel map from the class of countable trees to the class of countable buildings with Coxeter diagram $D$.
 Starting from a tree $\Gamma$, we use Ronan's construction from \cite{ronan} to define a ``free'' building $\Delta_\Gamma$ of type $D$ whose isomorphism type is determined by $\Gamma$.
 Recall that the \emph{parameters} of a generalised $n$-gon $A$, viewed as a building, is the pair $(q_i,q_j)$ which specify the numbers of chambers to which every panel of cotype $\{i\}$ and cotype $\{j\}$ belong, respectively (cf.~\cite[p.~242]{ronan}).
 A key feature of Ronan's construction is that it allows us to construct $\Delta_\Gamma$ so that its rank 2 residues of type $\{i,j\}$ are isomorphic to some pre-determined $m_{ij}$-gon, as long as they have the same parameters $q_i$ and $q_j$.
 We apply this construction using the generalised $n$-gons $P_{(\Gamma, n)}$ from \ref{ngon_construction}.
 In the following we simply describe how Ronan's construction works applied to our specific context, and we refer the reader to \cite{ronan} for a detailed proof of the fact that this construction actually yields a building.

-\begin{construction}[Ronan \cite{ronan}] Let $D=(I,E)$ be a Coxeter diagram with no rank 3 spherical residues and let $\Gamma$ be a tree with at least one edge (i.e., $|\Gamma| \geq 2$), we define the associated building $\Delta_\Gamma$ using a specific version of Ronan's construction from \cite{ronan}, relatively to the tree $\Gamma$.
-For every distinct $i, j \in I$ we let: \begin{enumerate}[(a)] \item if $m_{i, j} = 2$, then $P(i, j)$ is the complete bipartite graph of size $\aleph_0$; \item if $m_{i, j} = \infty$, then $P(i, j)$ is the free pseudoplane (i.e., the unique countable tree where every vertex has infinite valency); \item if $m_{i, j} \geq 3$, then $P(i, j)$ is $P_{(\Gamma, m_{i, j})}$ (recalling \ref{ngon_construction}). \end{enumerate} We use this choice of generalised $n$-gons to define a ``free'' building of type $D$, as illustrated by Ronan.
-We notice in particular that in every generalised $m_{i,j}$-gons $P(i, j)$ every element has infinite valency (cf.~\ref{ngon_construction} and recall that $\Gamma$ has at least one edge), and thus every panel in $P(i, j)$ is a face of infinitely many chambers.
-This means that these generalised $n$-gons have the same parameters, ensuring that they satisfy the compatibility conditions required for Ronan's construction (cf. \cite[p.~243]{ronan}).
-We describe the construction of the free building $\Delta_\Gamma$ and refer to \cite{ronan} for further details and the proof that $\Delta_\Gamma$ is indeed a building.
+\begin{construction}[Ronan \cite{ronan}] Let $D=(I,E)$ be a Coxeter diagram with no rank 3 spherical residues and let $\mathcal{F}=\{A_{ij} : i\neq j\in I\}$ be a family of generalised $n$-gons satisfying the following conditions: \begin{enumerate}[(a)] \item if $m_{ij} = 2$, then $A_{ij}$ is the complete bipartite graph of size $\aleph_0$; \item if $m_{ij} = \infty$, then $A_{ij}$ is the free pseudoplane (i.e., the unique countable tree where every vertex has infinite valency); \item if $m_{ij} \geq 3$, then $A_{ij}$ is a generalised $m_{ij}$-gon where every element has infinite valency. \end{enumerate} We define the associated ``free'' building $\Delta_\mathcal{F}$ of type $D$ using Ronan's construction from \cite{ronan}, relatively to the family $\mathcal{F}$.
+Notice that since in every generalised $n$-gon from $\mathcal{F}$ every element has infinite valency, it follows that every panel in each $A_{ij}$ is a face of infinitely many chambers.
+This means that these generalised $n$-gons have the same \emph{parameters}, ensuring that they satisfy the compatibility conditions required for Ronan's construction (cf. \cite[p.~243]{ronan}).
+We describe the construction of the free building $\Delta_\mathcal{F}$ and refer to \cite{ronan} for further details and the proof that $\Delta_\mathcal{F}$ is indeed a building.
 It is quite important to keep in mind that, in the following construction, we always view (partial) generalised $n$-gons as simplicial complexes, following Example~\ref{example:ngons_as_buildings}.